 This guide lists charities taking part in One World Charity Challenge 2020-21.
-It does not include all Manx registered charities working overseas.
+It does not include all Manx or UK registered charities working overseas.

-The Isle of Man Community Foundation website (below) lists some Isle of Man Charities.
-You might be able to find a charity there to work with.
-Please remember that all charities taking part in the Charity Challenge must be Isle of Man or UK based and must be small charities with international development as their main aim.
+Please remember that all charities taking part in the Charity Challenge must be Isle of Man or UK based and have international development as their main aim.
 If you have chosen your own charity, please check with us first that they meet the criteria for taking part in the One World Charity Challenge.
 We will then contact them on your behalf.

 Manx registered charities working overseas: